 We offer both long blocks and extended long blocks for sale.
 As a guide an extended long block is about 75% finished.
 Extended long blocks are 'component builds' assembled to specific engine serial numbers and CPLs (critical parts list).
 As a guide a component build contains 90% OEM parts, 10% aftermarket.
 Our bread an butter here at Big Bear is replacement industrial assemblies however we recognize the enthusiast market has enjoyed a special relationship to the 4BT.
 That being said extended long blocks are intended for existing assembly replacement for off-road use only.
 It is up to you to know your local, state regulations with respect to permitting and emissions testing.
 Each state and even county is different; it's best to do your homework before embarking on a vehicle swap.
 In addition to component built engines we also sell used and remanufactured options.

 - 4B Long blocks

 Please note that we do not do specialize in 4BT Swaps; we are diesel engine manufacturers and machinists not performance mechanics.
-If you are a shop specializing in 4BT Swaps let us know and we can ship one of our new, used or remanufactured 4BT engines to your facility.
+If you are a shop specializing in 4BT Swaps let us know and we can ship one of our new component build, used or remanufactured 4BT engines to your facility.
 Check out some of our installation partners for info on mods and engine installs.

 Cummins 4BT Spec